-When I graduated college, society measured our general loathing for people with disposable income in lattes.
+When I graduated from college, society measured our general loathing for people with disposable income in lattes.
 Every finance blog post seemed to be called “How I Paid Off $50,000 in Student Debt By Giving Up My Daily Latte.”
-Those pieces made me feel like a failure, but now I can only assume that these people were imaginary, because even if the loan had no interest, it would still take over 30 years to pay off $50k with latte money.
+Those pieces made me feel like a failure, and were terrible when figuring out how to deal with money stress.
+But now I can only assume that these people were imaginary, because even if the loan had no interest, it would still take over 30 years to pay off $50k with latte money.

 1. Avocado Toast and Lattes (Obviously)

 Full disclosure, I don’t really like lattes, so I get drip coffee when I go out for coffee, and that’s arguably more shameful.
 But I don’t feel bad about it.
 I don’t know anyone who goes to a coffee shop for a latte or avocado toast simply because they’re too lazy to make those things at home.
 They have a meeting, or need the office space to work on a side hustle. $4 is your table rent, and *bonus* you get to eat something healthier than a donut and tastier than water.
 Or it’s a special treat!
 A $4 snack is way more affordable than a lot of other things I buy to treat myself, like the beautiful cookbooks I never use…

 2. Movies, Eating Out, Going Out for Drinks